 Keep it moving

 In life and in product engineering you’ll never guess up front what’s actually going to work out or not work out.
 The more you learn, the more you know that you know absolutely nothing.
 You’ll need to take on a risk and manage it deliberately and effectively in order to learn a bunch of things the hard way.
 Ultimately, you’ve got to learn to keep it moving.
 You can’t spend your career looking at problems.
 You’ve got to look through problems.
-Then you’ve got to move through problems, and you have to move through them uncomfortably quickly.
+Then you’ve got to move through problems, and you have to move through them uncomfortably quick.
 These five principles will help you do that:

 - Pick the right problems